Zhengyuelab/SAFEMCN/README.md

 # *SAFEMCN* <img src="https://github.com/Zhengyuelab/SAFEMCN/blob/main/figure/SAFEMCN-logo.png" width="130" align="right" />
+**Introduction** : Microbial co-occurrence networks are now widely used to infer putative ecological associations, identify keystone taxa, and compare community organization.
+However, the reliability and comparability of such networks are often limited by an underappreciated methodological issue, namely the dependence of inferred network topology on sample size.
+Because sample sizes differ substantially among ecological studies, networks constructed from insufficient or uneven sampling may yield unstable topological patterns and reduce the reproducibility of ecological interpretations.

+To address this issue, we developed *SAFEMCN*, an open-source R package that provides a sample-size-aware framework for evaluating microbial co-occurrence networks. *SAFEMCN* integrates rarefaction-based repeated network reconstruction with lag-1 autocorrelation analysis to identify the minimum sample size required for stable network inference.
+In addition, the package incorporates exponential curve fitting to predict this threshold from limited pilot data, allowing researchers to evaluate sampling adequacy before or during experimental design.

 ***SAFEMCN*** : *SAFEMCN* (A Sample-Size-Aware Framework for Evaluating Microbial Co-occurrence Networks) is dependent on R ≥ 3.5.0, the other dependencies in the R environment are igraph, Hmisc, parallel, ggplot2, grDevices, graphics, rlangstats and utils.

 # **Overview**
-The *SAFEMCN* package provides a standardized framework to determine the minimum sample size (N<sub>min</sub>) required for robust microbial co-occurrence network inference.

-The package begins with an ASV/OTU table derived from raw amplicon sequencing data (Steps 1-2).
+The *SAFEMCN* package begins with an ASV/OTU table derived from raw amplicon sequencing data (Steps 1-2).

 Microbial co-occurrence networks are then constructed using user-defined correlation methods and |R| and p-value thresholds (Step 3).